-- 1. Wetlands, floodplains and state flowage easements extend hundreds of yards from shore, limiting developable shoreline. - Existing seasonal cottages are falling into disrepair, and may utilize outdated and insufficient wastewater treatment; transition to year-round or larger residences can present significant planning and permitting challenges; - 3.
-Expansion of public wastewater infrastructure to facilitate shoreline development may be cost_cost-prohibitive, and is limited to serviceable areas; additional study is needed.
+- 1. Wetlands, floodplains and state flowage easements extend hundreds of yards from shore, limiting developable shoreline. - 2.
+Existing seasonal cottages are falling into disrepair and may utilize outdated and insufficient wastewater treatment; transition to year-round or larger residences can present significant planning and permitting challenges; - 3.
+Expansion of public wastewater infrastructure to facilitate shoreline development may be cost-prohibitive and limited to serviceable areas; additional study is needed.